 10 Reasons to Visit the North Dakota Heritage Center and State Museum

-The North Dakota Heritage Center and State Museum is a must-see destination
+The North Dakota Heritage Center and State Museum is the centerpiece of North Dakota's museum network

 - Underwater World exhibit holds the world’s largest giant squid fossil that was discovered in North Dakota.

 - The Archelon is a 12-foot giant sea turtle that would have lived in the seas when North Dakota was covered by water.
 It’s about the same size as a Volkswagen Bug.